Nicolas-vE/electroMICA/docs/faq.rst

    Run `micapipe` on your structural MRI first, then use `electroMICA`.

 **Can I use electroMICA without electrode data?**
-   For iEEG: Yes, if you have precomputed sensitivity profiles.
+   For iEEG: No.
-   For scalp EEG: You can build the BEM head model without electrode data, but feature mapping requires electrode locations.
+   For scalp EEG: Only for channels involving electrodes of the 10-10 or 10-20 position systems.

 **What electrode types does electroMICA support?**
-   - **iEEG**: Depth electrodes (linear or grid arrays), modeled as line segments.
+   - **iEEG**: Depth electrodes, modeled as line segments.
    - **Scalp EEG**: Standard 10-20, 10-10, or custom electrode montages.
-   - **Stereo-EEG**: Similar to iEEG; supported via standard electrode.tsv format.

-**Does electroMICA work with other surface pipelines (FreeSurfer, HCP, etc.)?**
-   Currently, `electroMICA` is optimized for `micapipe` outputs.
-Support for other pipelines can be added; contact the developers.

 Installation & Setup
 --------------------